Linux VPS (Docker)

 What do all the parameters mean?

-: sets your node type as a server node that receives incoming connections-v ~/minimadocker9001:/home/minima/data
+-e minima_desktop=true : sets your node type as a desktop node that does not receive incoming connections

-: creates a local folder called minimadocker9001 in your home directory and maps it to the /home/minima/data directory in Docker.
-The minimadocker9001 folder is where the Minima database and is also where your backups will be stored.-p 9001-9004:9001-9004
+-v ~/minimadocker9001:/home/minima/data : creates a local folder called minimadocker9001 in your home directory and maps it to the /home/minima/data directory in Docker.
+The minimadocker9001 folder is where the Minima database and is also where your backups will be stored.

-: ensures your container automatically restarts unless you stop it--name minima9001
+--restart unless-stopped : ensures your container automatically restarts unless you stop it

 The following start up parameters can optionally be specified when starting your Docker node.